luapower/mysql/mysql_client.md

 ## `local mysql = require'mysql_client'`

 MySQL client protocol in Lua.
-Stolen from OpenResty and modified to work standalone.
+Stolen from OpenResty, modified to work with [sock] and added prepared statements.

 ## Example